 Corruption poses significant threats to countries around the world and negatively affects the attraction and retention of foreign investments.
 It weakens institutions, erodes trust and threatens economic growth, including undermining fair competition and discouraging investment.
 Due to their vast financial scale, complex delivery requirements, and involvement of international players, international investment projects are constantly exposed to higher corruption risks.

-Resolution 8/9 of the Conference of States Parties to UNCAC, adopted at its Eighth Session in December 2019 in Abu Dhabi, noted the positive role of international investments and the importance of minimizing opportunities for corruption and transfer of proceeds of crime in this context.
-In its resolution, the Conference requested the UNODC to consider organizing expert meetings and discussions to discuss the issues of the existence and extent of corruption and transfer of proceeds of crime in the context of international investments, with a view to raising awareness of existing issues in this area and promoting the implementation of UNCAC and other relevant international instruments.
+Resolution 8/9 of the Conference of States Parties to the UN Convention against Corruption, adopted at its Eighth Session in December 2019 in Abu Dhabi, noted the positive role of international investments and the importance of minimizing opportunities for corruption and transfer of proceeds of crime in this context.
+In this resolution, the Conference requested UNODC to consider organizing expert meetings and discussions to discuss the issues of the existence and extent of corruption and transfer of proceeds of crime in the context of international investments, with a view to raising awareness of existing issues in this area and promoting the implementation of the Convention and other relevant international instruments.

-At its special session on challenges and measures to prevent and combat corruption and strengthen international cooperation, held from 2 to 4 June 2021 in New York, the General Assembly adopted the political declaration “Our common commitment to effectively addressing challenges and implementing measures to prevent and combat corruption and strengthen international cooperation”.
-The political declaration also noted the importance of minimizing opportunities for all acts of corruption in international investments, and the Member States, inter alia, committed to adopting measures at the national level to put safeguards in place to prevent business and investment policies from being abused by corruption offenders.
+In the political declaration adopted during the 2021 special session of the General Assembly against corruption, UN Member States noted the importance of minimizing opportunities for all acts of corruption in international investments, and committed to adopting measures at the national level to put safeguards in place to prevent business and investment policies from being abused by corruption offenders.

-In order to enhance synergies between promoting sustainable development through the support of UNCAC implementation and mitigating corruption risks in relation to international investment projects, UNODC is helping States dealing with such projects to improve their accountability and integrity structures, by developing and disseminating relevant knowledge products, enhancing the exchange of information, good practices and knowledge, promoting international cooperation and strengthening capacities in the prevention and combating of corruption in international investment.
+To enhance synergies between promoting sustainable development through the implementation of the UN Convention against Corruption and mitigating corruption risks in international investment projects, UNODC helps States improve their accountability and integrity structures.
+This support includes developing and disseminating relevant knowledge products, enhancing the exchange of information, good practices and knowledge, promoting international cooperation, and strengthening capacities to prevent and combat corruption in international investment.

 UNODC is also working to build synergy between anti-corruption and foreign investment specialists.
 Enhancing cooperation and the understanding of issues of the existence and extent of corruption in the context of FDI and investor-state dispute settlement will facilitate discussion of challenges and identification of ways forward for minimizing the risks of and opportunities for corruption in foreign direct investment and appropriately addressing corruption allegations in investment-state dispute settlement mechanisms.